Secret agent's not-so-secret number plate

 Now, stay with us as we take a brief diversion here.
 It will all make sense.

 Our interview guest in issue 55 of our magazine The World of Personal Number Plates was custom watch designer and entrepreneur George Bamford, the man behind the Bamford Watch Department and Bamford London brands.
 During the interview, George reminisced about the hours of his childhood spent sitting on his father's knee watching James Bond movies.
-George's father is Sir Anthony Bamford, head of the famous JCB company.
-Sir Anthony is also the man who purchased the two James Bond DB5 press cars from Eon in 1969.
-Sir Anthony later sold both cars.
+George's father is Lord Anthony Bamford, chairman of the famous JCB company.
+Lord Anthony is also the man who purchased the two James Bond DB5 press cars from Eon in 1969.
+Lord Anthony later sold both cars.

 So, there we have it: a brief history of The James Bond Aston Martin DB5 registration BMT 216A.
 Sources vary a little on the details but we have researched as thoroughly as we can and we think what we have here is pretty accurate.